alexandre101006/methodology-for-CIRAIG/README.md

 It is **assumed that the whole pipeline contributes to the transport of crude oil**, even though the real path of crude oil is shorter.
 Thus, electricity from all accross the region is used.

 The main activity calls for that service and is designed to transport one kilogram of crude oil.
 The only variable in this activity is the pipelining distance, which ends up defining "how much" of the service we are calling.

+The oil input is provided by the template's extraction activity for Alberta Oil Sand and Cold Lake Oil, and provided directly by ecoinvent for conventional oil from USA and Canada.

 **C. Refining oil**